-That's me!
 Thank you for taking the time to view my work.
-Getting to know an artist and learning about their work is an important component to enjoying the art that they make.
+Getting to know an artist and learning about what they do is an important component to enjoying the art that they make.
 Please read on to see what it is all about.

 What is this art about?/Artist statement:

 When I was a kid, I enjoyed working on puzzles.
 These were the type with about 1000 pieces inside the box and a picture on the front showing the final image.
 Trying to find the right piece was a challenge but in the end, the picture eventually appeared and the puzzle was finished.

 Today, this idea of putting together a puzzle is how I think of what I love to do as an artist.
 Rather than using literal puzzle pieces though, I use color, line, and shape to express what I think or feel about the world around me.
 Taking something complex or indistinct, such as the landscape or an abstract idea, and turning it into something simple and easily understood is a kind of problem solving for me.
 Much of what I do is an effort to bring an idea or impression into focus.
 It's the need I have to gather up those aforementioned "puzzle pieces" to create a final image.

 That final image is inspired by spending as much time as possible outdoors observing the natural world.
 The colors that I work with along with the shapes and lines all come from those observations.
 Those observations get reinforced by a regular practice of writing and reflecting.
 What do I think and feel about what I saw or learned?
 Those acts of writing and reflection allow me to organize my thoughts and are important because translating something abstract, such as how I feel about the landscape, can be challenging.
 And while this process helps me to order things, the expression of those ideas through geometric abstraction is key.
 Those shapes, lines, and colors are the physical manifestation of what I experienced.
 I find that geometric abstraction helps to overcome that challenge of expressing something intangible and turns it into something that can be worked with.